kumi-minh-nguyen/nginx-adc-hol-2024/part2/task_03/readme.txt

 # Tick Auto-Refresh box in this page to generate traffic automatically
 https://cafe.example.com/coffee

-# Go to Firefox opened from previous task to view dashboard
+# From JumpHost component, open Firefox and type this in the address bar
 # Pay attention to number of requests each service is getting
 http://dashboard.example.com/dashboard.html#upstreams